mighty-gerbils/gerbil-persist/persist.md

 for those words and be reminded of conversations that matter to you.
 If you liked a page, an article, a comment, a book, a movie, a game… the contents may disappear at any time, if they haven’t disappeared already.
-You may have paid for it, but the company on the other side may disappear, may cancel their service, or deactivate that particular item you liked.
+You may have paid for it, but the company on the other side may go out of business, may cancel the service you were using, or deactivate that particular item you liked.
 Worse, the contents may have been rewritten and sanitized to fit the ideology of the day, in an Orwellian move.
-With a bit of luck and a lot of effort, you might find some version of it on [archive.org](https://archive.org)… if it still exists the day you need it, and its robots weren’t told not to archive that data.
+With a bit of luck and a lot of effort, you might find some version of it on [archive.org](https://archive.org)… if it still exists the day you need it, its robots weren’t told not to archive that data, and the data wasn’t removed by legal actions or threats.
-The games, demos and other programs you used to like will not run anymore, because they depend on a library or virtual machine was obsoleted (e.g. Flash), or they relied on some remote server that either has disappeared or will one day for sure eventually.
+The games, demos and other programs you used to like will not run anymore, because they depend on a library or virtual machine was obsoleted (e.g. Flash), or they relied on some remote server that either has disappeared or will one day for sure eventually disappear.

 As a user, or even as an independent developer, you cannot afford a database expert or a system administrator, much less both;